-The Nihilistic Pleasures of 'Euphoria'
+The Gen-Z Drama That Launched a Million Memes

 Levinson takes a similarly detached approach to the show’s grittier moments.
 In the same episode, a man finally learns what his son has been keeping from him; simultaneously, a 12-year-old he’s never met before beats him bloody with a gun.
 The revelations should be crushing, but Levinson plays the violence and the conversation for laughs, training the camera on the rivulets of blood obscuring the man’s eyes and emphasizing his bewilderment.
 The gore becomes hard to watch, while the tension is rendered inert.
 At least the lighting looks great.

 In other words, Euphoria has become an aimless show—even though it remains a hypnotizing one.
-In the disarray of Season 2, the series’s sense of nihilism is magnified.
+In the disarray of Season 2, the series’ sense of nihilism is magnified.
 Familiar characters, such as Kat (Barbie Ferreira), regressed after making strides in Season 1.
 Fresh faces disappear after making little impact on the story.
 Lexi (Maude Apatow) spent the entire season writing a play that narratively and stylistically rehashed the show itself: indulgent, with a wildly impressive budget, but pointless.
 Rue wraps up the season assuring viewers that she stayed clean through the end of the school year, but doesn’t clarify whether that means she relapsed afterward.
 Euphoria’s teenagers lead extremely unrealistic lives, yet that feeling of meaningless chaos perhaps rings true for a generation that faces a largely image-driven, digital world, navigating global crises and cynical outlooks on the future.
 Euphoria taps into the idea that adolescence these days is bleak, so bleak that there’s nothing anyone can do but laugh and walk away.
 Pity the youth, the show says; they don’t control much, aside from maybe glittery eye makeup.

 Then again, Levinson would probably disagree that the show has devolved into aesthetically pleasing social-media fodder for cynics and disaffected teens.
 “That’s what makes life beautiful,” he argues in a behind-the-scenes interview for HBO.
 “The messiness and the faux pas and the mistakes.”
 Beautiful, yes, but according to what’s been happening on Euphoria?
 Nothing more.